Weasyl/weasyl/README.md

 ## Troubleshooting and getting help

-If you have questions or get stuck, you can trying talking to Weasyl project members in the project’s [Gitter room](https://gitter.im/Weasyl/weasyl).
+If you have questions or get stuck, you can try talking to Weasyl project members in the project’s [Gitter room](https://gitter.im/Weasyl/weasyl).

 ## Code of conduct